-^t These are near-patient tests and no sample will be retained for research purposes.
+^q These are near-patient tests and no sample will be retained for research purposes.
+Page 28 of 41

-- o Ensure adequate fluid and calorific intake - Consider increasing insulin dose (if on insulin) - o Inform local diabetes team (if available) and treat ketosis using local protocols - o Consider discontinuing empagliflozin until ketosis resolves - Clinicians should consider temporarily discontinuing empagliflozin in participants with diabetes mellitus who cannot maintain oral calorific intake (until nutrition is restored) - Clinicians should be aware of "euglycaemic ketoacidosis" which occurs with empagliflozin and should check ketones (ideally blood) if this is suspected (e.g. unexplained metabolic acidosis) - Empagliflozin does not cause hypoglycaemia alone, but may do so in combination with insulin or insulin secretagogues.
+- Empagliflozin does not cause hypoglycaemia alone, but may do so in combination with insulin or insulin secretagogues.
 Doses of these other medications may need to be temporarily modified while the participant is taking empagliflozin - Empagliflozin causes an osmotic diuresis so careful fluid balance assessment is required - Empagliflozin increases the risk of mycotic genital infections (e.g. candidiasis) which are usually easily treated with topical therapy.
 It is unclear whether it causes Fournier's gangrene (a very rare genital infection), but clinicians should be aware.